 For a host of reasons however some individuals do not wish to the other parties in the Conveyancing Chain to know what is going on.
 It may be that they are concerned that if the position does become known one or more of the others will withdraw from the transaction.
 Alternatively they may worry that they will come under pressure to exchange if the real cause of the delay is revealed or they may simply value their privacy.

-The fact is that Solicitors are obliged to follow their Clients Instructions.
+The fact is that Solicitors are obliged to act in the best interests of their Client.
 While they will not tell untruths on behalf of their Clients they will take any reasonable step that they can to delay matters if that is what their Client wants.
 They may also simply avoid answering questions at all, on the basis that in this way they are not seen to be in any sense misleading anyone.

 If the chain appears to be ready for Contracts Exchange and one of the Solicitors in the chain suddenly becomes impossible to contact for more than a day or so it is usually the case that his or her Client is not actually ready.
 Whether the reason is serious, or one that can be overcome quickly is the crucial question, of course.